PRBonn/vdbfusion/INSTALL.md

 ## Build from source in Windows/macOS

 I don't use Windows or macOS, so initially I'm not providing support for these systems.
-Although it should be straight forward to build the project there since the only real dependencies are a `C++` compiler and a `Python3` interpreter.
+Although it should be straightforward to build the project there since the only real dependencies are a `C++` compiler and a `Python3` interpreter.
 You can check the [minimal docker](docker/pip/Dockerfile) setup needed to build VDBFusion and port it to your system.